jaked0626/monkey-coding-blog/data/blog/beginners-programming/lesson1.md

 ---
 title: 'Lesson 1: What Is Programming?'
 date: '2023-04-14'
-tags: ['beginners-programming']
+tags: ['beginners-programming', 'scratch']
 draft: false
-summary: "This is the first lesson of a beginner's course in programming"
+summary: "This lesson, the first in the series 'Beginners Programming', introduces the concept of programming and how programs interact with computers.
+In the later half of the course, we dive into Scratch, a graphical programming language for beginners."
 ---

 # Welcome to the Course!